singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 All your files will be copied to your online repository.
 Once it's done, take a look at the repository online to check if everything looks correct.

-It's time to connect it with netlify.
+It's time to connect it with Netlify.

 ## Connecting to netlify
 <a id="netlifystart"></a>

-Creating a new site on netlify is super easy and once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.
+Creating a new site on Netlify is super easy and once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.

 ### Step 1: Add Your New Site
 ![netlify New Site](/uploads/newsitebut.png)